bddicken/repc/README.md

 See `about.html`.

-Can be see live [here](http://benjdd.com/projects/repc/index.html).
+Can be seen live [here](http://benjdd.com/projects/repc/index.html).

 # Authors